-You may have heard about a dog biting a child in the neighborhood or when they are walking to the store.
-Sometimes a dog can escape from his owner to cause serious damage to other people, especially children.
-When situations like this arise, maybe but not always resulting from when a dog escapes from its owner and then bites a child or a pet, who is liable?
-Is the owner liable for the attack or is it someone else?
-In order to answer such question, there is the need to under the statute governing dog bite in Florida and the dangerous dog act.
+You may have heard about someone getting bit by a dog in the neighborhood or when they were walking to the store.
+Sometimes a dog can escape from its owner to cause severe damage to other people, especially children.
+When situations like this arise resulting from a dog escaping from its owner and then bites a child or a pet, who is liable?
+Is the owner responsible for the attack, or is it someone else?
+To answer this question, one must understand the statute governing dog bite in Florida and the dangerous dog act.

 Florida Statute Concerning Dog Bite